Stefaaan06/Steam-Leaderboard-Moderation/README.md

 1. Click the "Remove" button next to the entry you want to remove.
 2. Confirm the removal.
+3. (this does not actually remove the entry but replaces it with a very large value)

+### Known Issues
+1. When Removing / Editing entries the displayed entries on the website don´t update properly.
+2. Reload button does not reload cache

 ## Links

 - [Steamworks Web API Keys](https://partner.steamgames.com/doc/webapi_overview)
 - [Steam Leaderboards API](https://partner.steamgames.com/doc/webapi/ISteamLeaderboards)
 - [Steam User API](https://partner.steamgames.com/doc/webapi/ISteamUser)

 ## License

 This project is licensed under the MIT License.